Oluwasetemi/school_of_engineering_v4/slides.md

 #### Enumerated attributes

 are sometimes confused with boolean attributes.
 They are HTML attributes that have a limited set of predefined valid values.
 Like boolean attributes, they have a default value if the attribute is present but the value is missing.
-For example, if you include <kbd>&lt;style contenteditable&gt;</kbd>, it defaults to
+For example, if you include `<div contenteditable>`, it defaults to `<div contenteditable="true">`.

-  <kbd>&lt;style contenteditable="true"&gt;</kbd>.

 ---